UVA-DSA/MTRSAP/readme.md

 ### Run the Prediction Pipeline

-To run the model for gesture recognition with the default settings, use the following command:
+To run the model for gesture prediction with the default settings, use the following command:

 ```bash
 python train_prediction.py